pisv/gethandly.wiki-playground/Step-One.md

 cached body!
 So the second call to `getFooProjects` returns the same (stale)
 result: `Test001` only.

-Clearly, we need *somebody* in the Foo model to take care of that by updating the model cache in response to resource changes in the workspace.
+Clearly, we need *somebody* in the Foo model to take care of it by updating the model cache in response to resource changes in the workspace.
 We need a *Delta Processor*.
 This brings us to the next section.